eristoddle/FOF/README.md

 - Not picking up document root from `puppet/hieradata/common.yaml`? - Currently manually edited in box to `/var/www/public`
 - Phpmyadmin address off after manual edit
+- Phalcon dev tools installed but not available in path